northbright/Notes/websites/bilibili/download-bilibili-videos-via-firefox-and-curl.md

   | 124978976-1-30032.m4s | 556.18 KB | Video | The larger one is video file |
   | 124978976-1-30280.m4s | 194.38 KB | Audio | The smaller one is the audio file |

-* Get the total size for video / audio FLV files
+* Get the total size for video / audio files
   * Click the video / audio request
   * Select "HTTP Headers"
   * Find "Content-Range" in "Response Headers"